Sh1v4nk/DiscordChatBot/README.md

 ## Further Exploration

-For more information about customizing the GPT-3 model behavior, experimenting with different prompts, and utilizing additional features, refer to the official [OpenAI API documentation](https://platform.openai.com/docs/api-reference/introduction) and [Guides](https://platform.openai.com/docs/guides/gpt).
+For more information about customizing the GPT-3 model behavior, experimentation with different prompts, and utilizing additional features, refer to the official [OpenAI API documentation](https://platform.openai.com/docs/api-reference/introduction) and [Guides](https://platform.openai.com/docs/guides/gpt).

 Please keep in mind that fine-tuning the bot's behavior requires a good understanding of both the OpenAI API and the bot's code implementation.